 Second, I have done it so many times now that I no longer regard it as “risky”.
 In fact it always produces more opportunities for variety of learning experience.

 Third, as Head of Department I have had to stand-in for colleagues at very short notice.
 As long as there are some module learning outcomes, I’ll be fine.
-Though it would be interesting to “up” the level of risk and see what we could do if we only had programme-level learning outcomes, and had to sort out are own module learning outcomes in the first session.
+Though it would be interesting to “up” the level of risk and see what we could do if we only had programme-level learning outcomes; we would then have to sort out our own module learning outcomes during the first session.

 Fourth, it works better, and more consistently than a curriculum that stifles creativity, but is administratively very organised.
 There is the flexibility for the students to collaboratively publish a book if they feel that it suits what they have to do.

 Or build some software.
 Or organise an event.
 Or build a user manual.
 Or compose some music (I haven’t done that one yet, but I’m open to the right cohort suggesting it).

 Finally, the approach helps me build deeper learning relationships with my students.
 They remember what they did as it is novel, and they usually enjoy what they have produced.
 They are absolutely clear that not only have they learned something, they took an active part in the debate, selection, design and realisation of their outcomes.

 Whilst this all sounds fantastic, it is not always enough to sell the approach to staff that have got used to teaching in a particular way.
 In an era where academics are having to take notice of external measures, it is all too tempting not to rock the boat.
 In my conversations with academics, it is more a fear of the potential repercussions of taking risks with learning that prevents innovative progress to be made.